mrazr/antarstick/README.md

 -   stake editing
 -   option to link cameras that capture scene from different point of view potentially resulting in one stake being captured multiple times
--   automatic stake aligning after small camera movements
+-   automatic stake aligning after stick and camera movements
--   semi-automatic stake aligning after significant camera movements

 <a id="org233d2ed"></a>